-The Mosquito Immunology group has been established at Pirbright in 2018.
+The Mosquito Immunology group was established at Pirbright in 2018.
 We study the recognition of arthropod-borne (arbo)viruses by the immune system of their insect vectors and how this influences virus replication, dissemination, transmission.
 Further, we are interested in the characterisation of arboviral pathogenicity determinants and their evolution in invertebrate and vertebrate hosts.

 We want to better understand the complex interactions between arboviruses and the immune system of mosquitoes and to identify viral and mosquito factors that govern how well arboviruses replicate and disseminate in their vectors and how efficiently they are transmitted to humans, livestock or wildlife.
 We study how arboviruses evolve in their hosts and how this influences pathogenicity and host range.
-Our aim is it to use this knowledge to develop novel disease prevention and control strategies based on interrupting the viral life cycle at the stage of the mosquito host.
+Our aim is to use this knowledge to develop novel disease prevention and control strategies based on interrupting the viral life cycle at the stage of the mosquito host.

 Rift Valley fever is an important viral zoonosis in Africa, which affects livestock and humans and can be fatal.
 Rift Valley fever virus (RVFV; Phenuiviridae, Phlebovirus) can be transmitted by a large number of mosquito species, which complicates risk assessment of the spread of RVFV into new areas, such as Europe.
 Due to both the variety of vectors and the paucity of genetic tools for their analysis, the interaction between the vector and RVFV remains poorly characterised.
 Our work focuses on mosquito immune responses to RVFV infection.
 In particular, we study:

 - RNA interference and the role of small, non-coding RNAs in blocking replication of RVFV in mosquito cell lines and mosquitoes